 What does the surname Rasmussen mean?

-'Son of Rasmus' — Rasmus being the Danish short form of Erasmus, the 'beloved' (Greek), a saint and the great humanist's name.
-Rasmus was the Danish Erasmus, and Rasmussen its son — a common surname carried, in the modern age, by two Danish prime ministers, and before them by Knud Rasmussen, the half-Inuit explorer of Greenland who crossed the Arctic by dog-sled and founded the study of Eskimo peoples.
+'Son of Rasmus', Rasmus being the Danish short form of Erasmus, the 'beloved' (Greek), a saint and the great humanist's name.
+Rasmus was the Danish Erasmus, and Rasmussen its son, a common surname carried, in the modern age, by two Danish prime ministers, and before them by Knud Rasmussen, the half-Inuit explorer of Greenland who crossed the Arctic by dog-sled and founded the study of Eskimo peoples.

-Is Rasmussen a Danish surname?
+Is Rasmussen Danish or Norwegian?

 How old is the Rasmussen surname?

-Rasmus was the Danish Erasmus, and Rasmussen its son — a common surname carried, in the modern age, by two Danish prime ministers, and before them by Knud Rasmussen, the half-Inuit explorer of Greenland who crossed the Arctic by dog-sled and founded the study of Eskimo peoples.
+Rasmus was the Danish Erasmus, and Rasmussen its son, a common surname carried, in the modern age, by two Danish prime ministers, and before them by Knud Rasmussen, the half-Inuit explorer of Greenland who crossed the Arctic by dog-sled and founded the study of Eskimo peoples.
 European hereditary surnames crystallised broadly between the 12th and 14th centuries, and the Rasmussen name took its modern form within that long settlement.

 What is the Rasmussen family known for?

-Son of Rasmus — son of Erasmus.
-Rasmus was the Danish Erasmus, and Rasmussen its son — a common surname carried, in the modern age, by two Danish prime ministers, and before them by Knud Rasmussen, the half-Inuit explorer of Greenland who crossed the Arctic by dog-sled and founded the study of Eskimo peoples.
+Son of Rasmus, son of Erasmus.
+Rasmus was the Danish Erasmus, and Rasmussen its son, a common surname carried, in the modern age, by two Danish prime ministers, and before them by Knud Rasmussen, the half-Inuit explorer of Greenland who crossed the Arctic by dog-sled and founded the study of Eskimo peoples.

 Where is the Rasmussen surname found today?